Category Archives: Tuscany Royals

 Ferdinando had fifteen siblings.
 Unusual for the time, only two died in childhood.

 On February 20, 1790, Ferdinando’s childless uncle Joseph II, Holy Roman Emperor, King of Bohemia, King of Hungary and Croatia, Archduke of Austria died and Ferdinando’s father Leopold succeeded to the Habsburg hereditary titles.
 When his father was elected Holy Roman Emperor, he abdicated the throne of the Grand Duchy of Tuscany in favor of his second son Ferdinando who officially became Grand Duke of Tuscany on July 22, 1790.
-Ferdinando’s elder brother Franz would succeed to the Habsburg hereditary titles and be elected Holy Roman Emperor upon the death of his father in 1792.
+Ferdinando’s elder brother Franz would succeed to the Habsburg hereditary titles and be elected Holy Roman Emperor upon his father’s death in 1792.

 Luisa of Naples and Sicily, Grand Duchess of Tuscany; Credit – Wikipedia